AaronFR/Thinker/README.md

 ## Current Limitations

-- **Limited workflows**: Currently the Thinker can create code classes, test classes and write general reports for a given topic.
+- **Limited workflows**: The thinker can process an arbitrary number of files and generate a document of arbitrary length, but there's not a lot of specification, workflows could benefit from switches based on certain events occuring.
+And more detailed, more tailored workflows.
-- **Inability to bring things together**: The thinker uses multiple files to determine different types of context for the prompt changing this to a more unified (graph) database, could improve program coherency and contextual awareness while reducing costs and simplifying outputs.
+- **Context**: The thinker uses multiple files to determine different types of context for the prompt changing this to a more unified (graph) database, could improve program coherency and contextual awareness while reducing costs and simplifying outputs.
 - **Polish**: As of yet there is still a lot of work to do to make every interaction with the UI tolerable and pleasant,